 - be at least 18 years of age

-You also need to have your employer’s support in order to take leave on a few hours notice for a minimum of two days.
-You should attend a training weekend prior to your being considered for inclusion on the call-out list.
+You also need to have your employer’s support in order to take leave on a few hours notice for up to two days.
+You should attend a training weekend prior to your being considered for inclusion on the call out list.

 See Entry requirements for more information.